masihbj/masihbj.github.io/_projects/3_project.md

 #### My Role:
 To address the unknowns surrounding the friction and wear performance of the developed alloys, I performed a series of tribological experiments using a pin-on-disc (PoD) tribometer.
 My goal was to assess the friction coefficients, wear rates, and predominant wear mechanisms for ZK60 alloys with Ce and Y additions.
 The experiments conducted under different load conditions to reveal how these RE elements impacted the alloys' tribological performance in the mild and sever wear regimes.

-In addition to experimental works, I also utilized Abaqus software and a user-defined subroutine to develop a finite element model aimed at predicting wear behavior.
-This 3D model simulated the contact pressure during sliding and used this data as an input for Archard's wear equation, allowing us to estimate wear depth for each alloy composition under specific conditions.
-The combination of experimental and simulation approaches provided a comprehensive understanding of the tribological behavior of the developed ZK60 alloys.
+In addition to experimental works, I also employed Abaqus software alongside a user-defined subroutine to develop a finite element model aimed at predicting wear behavior.
+This 3D model simulated the contact pressure generated during sliding, which was then used as an input for Archard’s wear equation to estimate wear depth for each alloy composition under various conditions.
+By combining experimental results with simulation data, we were able to gain a more comprehensive understanding of the tribological performance of the developed ZK60 alloys.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">